AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-service-monitoring-and-observability/README.md

 **Do this:**

-1. Boot both virtual machines needed for the lab:
+1. Boot the virtual machines needed for the lab:
     ```sh
     vagrant up
     ```

-Once both the virtual machines are running, you can continue to the next step.
+Once the virtual machines are running, you can continue to the next step.

 # Practice